GusRuss89/cf7-live-preview/README.txt

 3. Even check your form's validation and success messages!

 == Changelog ==
+= 1.2.0 =
+* Fixed a security issue allowing logged in users without the correct privileges to update the hidden contact form.

 = 1.1.0 =
 * Fixed autoreloading
 * Fixed the JavaScript alert asking if you want to save before leaving